mail2shasha/DL-AI/README.md

 # Tag the sentences
 python testPOS.py and provide the sentence in a Finnish language.
 In order to use English model, *.pkl filenames needs to be modified
+If the word isn't present in the Vocabulary then it would display UNKNOWN_WORD